-You bought smart speakers over the holiday.
+You bought smart speakers over the holidays.
 Now what are Amazon and Google doing with your data?

 After your commands have been analyzed and your smart speaker responds, you might forget about the interaction, but the companies don’t.
 Amazon says voice recordings are used to “improve your experience and our services” and “make recommendations to you based on your requests”; Google says it uses data collected by Google Home to make its services “faster, smarter, more relevant, and more useful” and to provide “better and more personalized suggestions and answers.”

 The legalese might sound similar, but in practice, this is where Amazon and Google diverge.
 According to Google spokesman Jake Jones, the company can use transcripts of what you say to your Google Home to “deliver more useful ads on other platforms.”
-That means the content of recordings made by your Google Home can become part of Google’s already ultra-specific profile of you as a consumer—demographics, preferences, interests—that companies pay Google to target with so-called “personalized” ads.
+That means the content of recordings made by your Google Home can become part of Google’s already ultra-specific profile of you as a consumer—demographics, preferences, interests—that companies pay Google to target with so-called personalized ads.

-Amazon is collecting similar data but on a much smaller scale.
+Amazon is collecting similar data, but on a much smaller scale.
 Using Alexa to buy an item on Amazon or play an artist on Amazon Music, for instance, will create records that the company uses for targeted ads—the same as if you took those actions on a computer.
 But other Alexa interactions are not analyzed for use in advertising.
-“There is no keyword extraction happening whatsoever from a voice recording, ever,” spokesperson Leigh Nakanishi tells me.
+“There is no keyword extraction happening whatsoever from a voice recording, ever,” spokeswoman Leigh Nakanishi tells me.

 In other words, asking Alexa for the score in a Golden State Warriors game won’t produce advertisements for basketball tickets next time you go online.
 But if you ask your Google Home, it might.
 The difference makes sense given that advertising accounts for a whopping 86 percent of revenue for Google’s parent company, Alphabet; Amazon’s ad revenues, though smaller, are also growing rapidly.